The Success of Multi-Billion Dollar Free-to-Play Games Isn’t Culture

 Being able to join the same party as your buddies cross-platform allowed Fortnite to spread across middle/high schools and college campuses everywhere.

 Not many games offer such an addictive and inclusive social experience for groups of people who have personal preferences to play on either a PC, Mac, Xbox One, PS4, or phone/tablet.
-Furthermore, people have to consider spending $30–50 per person on a multiplayer title and more so if the game isn’t cross-platform compatible among the various devices each person owns in their gaming social circle.
+Furthermore, people have to consider spending $30–50 per person or more on a multiplayer title and the game doesn’t work cross-platform across devices each person in their gaming social circle owns – that is a lot of friction.

-That’s why it’s important to note that being free-to-play on consoles is what accelerated Fortnite’s explosion in America — 49% of gamers in the US prefer consoles as their platform of choice over mobile (30%) and PC (21%) and 162 million people in US TV households own video game consoles.
+Also, it’s important to note that being free-to-play on consoles is what accelerated Fortnite’s explosion in America — 49% of gamers in the US prefer consoles as their platform of choice over mobile (30%) and PC (21%) and 162 million people in US TV households own video game consoles.
+This is very important because Fortnite beat PUBG — which at the time was the most dominant BR game — to console.
+Console gamers and cross-play between Xbox and PlayStation played a huge role in Fortnite’s viral adoption.

 Fornite Battle Royale became a hit in 3 months after launching on Windows, Mac, PS4, and Xbox One in September 2017.
 It brought in almost $300M in April 2018 on pace to exceed $3.5B+/year and this is all happened when Fortnite has not fully launched in China and isn’t on Android yet.